Ckeai/ALPW/README.md

 We refer to the code of TComplEx.
 Thanks for their great contributions!

 ## License
-wlns is CC-BY-NC licensed, as found in the LICENSE file.
+WLNS is CC-BY-NC licensed, as found in the LICENSE file.